Bedwetting - what can it mean?

 Whom may bedwetting concern?

-Bedwetting is common in children, and apart from allergic based diseases it is the most common childhood chronic health issue.
+Bedwetting is common in children, and apart from allergic based diseases it is the most common chronic childhood health issue.
 It is more common in boys than girls, and the problem may pass with age.

 What causes bedwetting?